“Every woman has a story and every woman’s story matters to God.”

 Sheerah’s life starts in crisis.
 Her brothers or uncles were killed in a battle with Gath, when they attempted to raid Gath’s cattle, and were slaughtered instead.
 This brief narrative outlines her birth, as Sheerah was born after this crisis occurred. (“after disaster had befallen his house.”)

-As if the extraordinary feats of Sheerah were commonplace, the Chronicler continues his genealogy details, and omits the rest of the incomparable story of this female architect and city builder.
+As if the extraordinary feats of Sheerah were commonplace, the Chronicler continues his genealogy details, omitting the rest of the incomparable story of this female architect and city builder.
 And so, we are left to our imaginations, as to the balance of Sheerah’s phenomenal story.
 To this regard, the Rev. Dr. Wilda Gafney, Ph.D., biblical scholar, preacher, womanist, and teacher is helpful.

 From her blog: “She Build A City: Sheerah the Biblical City Builder” (Rev. Dr. Gafney)